LindseyWagner/personal-readme/myreadme.md

 *This document is meant to give colleagues a quick rundown on my work preferences, and some context about my life.
 Feel free to edit the template and add whatever information feels important to you!
 You are free to use and share this template under Creative Commons Attribution-ShareAlike 2.5 Generic (CC BY-SA 2.5).*

 ### What’s the best way to communicate with me?
-I'm generally pretty responsive on Slack these days (I even put it back on my phone).
-I'll be responsive to stuff after work hours (around 6), but if it's urgent or it requires me to set up a meeting or introduce you to someone, I'd prefer an email.
-If it requires me to not also do something else at the same time, let's hop on the phone.
+I'm generally pretty responsive on Slack.
+I prefer emails (or a task on Asana) if you need me to set up something or introduce you to someone or generally to do something.
+If it requires me to not be multi-tasking, then let's hop on the phone or a video conference.

 If I don’t respond, shoot me another email or ping me again on Slack.
 You're not bugging me, I promise.